imabhishekl/CSC591_Community_Detection/README.md

 ```
 python community.py <input_graph_file> <density_min>
 ```
-input file are present in amazon folder for reference. desity min is the threshold density for dense graph detection.
+Input file are present in amazon folder for reference.

+Minimum density is the threshold density for dense graph detection.

 ## It requires the following package to run
 * networkx